yarafe/Test/FortiNDR/README.md

 	Create one Virtual Network (VNet) with two subnets:
         External Subnet
         Internal Subnet
-    allow ssh and https for inbound connection and ensure that your configuration aligns with your security and performance requirements.
+    Allow ssh and https for inbound connection and ensure that your configuration aligns with your security and performance requirements.
 	Attach Data Disk: While configuring the virtual machine, attach a data disk to it, with a default size of 128 GB.
 	Create and Attach Additional NIC:
 	After the virtual machine is deployed, create a new NIC named port2 (for the sniffer) in the internal subnet.
     Attach this NIC to the deployed FortiNDR virtual machine.

 For further details on the deployment process, check [FortiNDR Deployment Guide](https://docs.fortinet.com/document/fortindr-public-cloud/7.4.0/fortindr-on-azure/740602/deploying-the-fortindr-vm).

+## FortiNDR Features

+-Seamless Integration: Works harmoniously with Fortinet Security Fabric, including capabilities for FortiGate quarantine and FortiAnalyzer/FortiSIEM log management and reporting.

+-Flexible Deployment Modes: Supports standalone, center, and sensor modes for versatile and distributed deployment.

+-Advanced Malware Detection: Utilizes patented high-throughput malware scanning powered by Artificial Neural Networks (ANN) to identify over 20 types of file-based attack scenarios.

+-Rapid Threat Response: Reduces malware detection and investigation times from minutes to seconds.

+-Comprehensive Intrusion Detection: Accurately detects intrusions across North/South and East/West traffic flows.

+-Botnet and Vulnerability Detection: Identifies botnets, weak ciphers, and Indicators of Compromise (IOCs) within the network.

+-Virtual Security Analyst™: Emulates the expertise of seasoned security analysts, providing insights into outbreaks, anomalies, and root causes of malware infections.

+## FortiNDR Use Cases

 ### Azure Portal